 Disturbingly, the world is again witnessing ethnic cleansing and crimes against humanity, such as those perpetrated against the Rohingya people in Myanmar.
 Conflict and drought are creating famine conditions in Yemen, Nigeria, Somalia, and Sudan.
 These terrible events are unfolding as anti-refugee sentiment is on the rise across the world and within the United States as long-standing U.S. commitments to aiding and resettling refugees appear to be under threat.

-Thomas Sadoski and Amanda Seyfriend and Maureen White and Steven Rattner will serve as the event's co-chairs.
+Thomas Sadoski and Amanda Seyfried and Maureen White and Steven Rattner served as the event's co-chairs.

 Thomas Sadoski is an award-winning actor and RI board member.
 A Broadway veteran, he currently appears on the CBS show, “Life in Pieces,” and is well-known for his role as Don Keefer in Aaron Sorkin’s HBO series “The Newsroom.”
 Amanda Seyfried is an actress and animal rights activist.
-She will next be seen reprising her role as ‘Sophie’ in “Mamma Mia: Here We Go Again” this July.
+She recently reprised her role as ‘Sophie’ in this summer’s box-office hit “Mamma Mia: Here We Go Again.”
 Her film credits include “Les Miserables,” “Dear John” and “Mean Girls.”
 Her television credits include “Twin Peaks” and “Big Love.”

 Maureen White is an RI Board Member and Senior Fellow at the School of Advanced International Studies at Johns Hopkins University.
 She was the Senior Advisor on Humanitarian Issues in the Office of the Special Representation to Afghanistan and Pakistan in the U.S. Department of State (2009-2013) and represented the U.S. government at the United Nations Children’s Fund (1997-2001).
 Her husband, Steven Rattner, is Chairman and Chief Executive Officer of Willett Advisors LLC.
 He serves as the Economic Analyst on MSNBC’s “Morning Joe” and is a contributing writer to The New York Times Op Ed page.
 Previously, he served as Counselor to the Secretary of the Treasury and led the Obama Administration’s successful effort to restructure the automobile industry.